EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

 1. Login in with cPanel

-2. search for "softaculous" and click this icon
+2. Search for "softaculous" and click this icon

-3. find wordpress and click "install"
+3. Find wordpress and click "install"

-4. wordpress install settings:
+4. Wordpress install settings:
-  * use the subdomain created earlier
+  * Use the subdomain created earlier
-  * use a descriptive name for the db (preferrable the same name as the subdomain, but only 7 characters are allowed)
+  * Use a descriptive name for the db (preferrable the same name as the subdomain, but only 7 characters are allowed)
   * *Important:* "in directory": remove "wp" from the path so this field is empty
-  * for all email fields: use your own email
+  * For all email fields: use your own email

   After the install is done don't forget to save login name and password plus all info that came in the email